Skip to main content

 The CME Gap Strategy: Trading Weekend Inefficiencies

 The CME market closes on Friday and opens on Sunday night.
 If Bitcoin's price on retail exchanges moves significantly over the weekend, a 'Gap' is created on the CME chart.
-Statistically, over 60% of these gaps are 'filled' within the first week of trading.
+Historically, a large share of these gaps tend to get 'filled' within the first week or so of trading.

 The Strategy: If Bitcoin pumps $2,000 on Saturday, look for a 'Short' opportunity on Monday morning to target the Friday close price on the CME chart.
 It’s one of the highest-probability setups in the crypto space.